Press "Enter" to skip to content

 }

-Unfortunately, we can’t really forbid the class from being extended… but we can make every extension outside the file unusable by making the default constructor private:
+Unfortunately, we can’t forbid the class from being extended… but we can make every extension outside the file unusable by making the default constructor private:

 public abstract class Option<T> {